yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 }
 ```

-For better understanding of relations concept, it's recommended to read [Nested] and [Each] guides.
+For a better understanding of relations concept, it's recommended to read the [Nested] and [Each] guides.

 ## Traits

-Attributes can be used in traits as well.
+Attributes can also be used in traits.
 It might come in handy for reusing the same set of properties with identical
 rules:

 ```php